maiamcc/maiamcc.github.io/source/_posts/2015-01-10-opw-1-month-in.markdown

 layout: post
 title: "OPW: 1 Month In"
 date: 2015-01-10 11:01:33 -0500
-date_formatted: "Jan 10th, 2015 at 11:01 AM"
 comments: true
 categories: OPW
 ---
 For anyone who doesn't know, this past December I started an internship with [GNOME](//www.gnome.org/) as part of OPW, the [Outreach Program for Women](//wiki.gnome.org/OutreachProgramForWomen).
-The point of this program is to get more women (by which they really mean cis woman *and* trans folks *and* genderqueer/genderfluid/agender folks... so basically, people who aren't **[MEN](//www.mandleco.com/Default.asp)**) involved in the FOSS world.
+The point of this program is to get more women (by which they really mean cis woman *and* trans folks *and* genderqueer/genderfluid/agender folks... so basically, people who aren't cis **[MEN](//www.mandleco.com/Default.asp)**) involved in the FOSS world.
 In my particular case, it certainly succeeded!
 I'd been meaning to do some open source contributing for a while, but had always been too intimidated and overwhelmed to start.<!--more--> When it came time for OPW applications, however, I *had* to: had to pick a project, delve into the codebase, and submit a preliminary bugfix for my *application*.
 Which, at least for me, was fabulous, because my very application process convinced me that FOSS contribution was something that I could do, and even something that I enjoyed!

 So, here I am, one month into my three months of OPW.
 I've been working on [GNOME Music](//wiki.gnome.org/Apps/Music), the new music player for GNOME, and specifically on implementing smart playlists (like Most Played, Recently Played, and maybe someday something as ambitious as Favorites).